 Marken is a beautiful picturesque Dutch village located on an island, but it can be reached by car via an embankment.
 However, taking the boat from Volendam to Marken is more fun.
 Marken is also less crowded than Volendam, which makes the atmosphere in Marken more authentic than in Volendam.

-Marken is best known for its beautiful green wooden houses that are a familiar sight in many tourist brochures about the Netherlands.
-There are plenty of bars and restaurants around the harbor with fantastic views over the water towards Monnickendam.
+Marken is best known for its beautiful green wooden houses that are familiar in many tourist brochures about the Netherlands.
+In addition, there are plenty of bars and restaurants around the harbor with fantastic views over the water towards Monnickendam.

-Tip: Visit the wooden shoe factory in Marken and discover why the Dutch loved their wooden shoes or get a pair of wooden shoes yourself.
+Tip: Visit the wooden shoe factory in Marken, discover why the Dutch loved their wooden shoes, or get a pair of them yourself.

 Why Should I Visit Monnickendam?

-If you happen to visit this region with your boat, Monnickendam would be an excellent harbor to stay over for the night.
+Monnickendam will be an excellent harbor to stay over for the night if you visit this region with your boat.
 It is a very different atmosphere than in the two other Volendam and Marken.

 4. Watch Tulips At Keukenhof

-Millions of visitors enjoy the 7 million flowers that make the Keukenhof one of the most popular attractions of the Netherlands.
+Every year, millions of visitors enjoy the 7 million flowers that make the Keukenhof one of the most popular attractions of the Netherlands.
 The Keukenhof is reasonably close to Amsterdam (38 km) and can best be reached by car.
-Unfortunately, Keukenhof was closed for most of 2021 and 2020 because of the Coronavirus pandemic, but Keukenhof looks forward to welcoming visitors again in 2022.

 How to get there: There will be plenty of organized trips to Keukenhof during springtime.
 However, a car is far easier and allows you to explore the tulip fields around Keukenhof.